bvx89/json2po/README.md

-Simple gulp task for generating .po-files from angular-translate JSON files.
+Simple lib for generating .po-files from JSON files.

-__NOTE:__ Currently only supports flat-structured JSON.

 # Example
 Assuming a local file `en.json` with valid JSON